What are the wildlife conservation efforts in India?

 - Contribution of forest in the national economy of India is only 2%

-- 93% of total forests of India are tropical forests in which 80% belongs to monsoonal category (Deciduous) and 12% to evergreen forests and remaining 1% to other types.
+- 93% of total forests of India are tropical forests in which 80% belong to the monsoonal category (Deciduous) and 12% to evergreen forests and remaining 1% to other types.

-- Temperate forests constitutes only 7% of India’s total forests of which 4% are broad-leaved forest and 3% are coniferous forests.
-In this way 97% of total forests of the country are broad-leaved and only 3% of the total forests are comprised coniferous forests.
+- Temperate forests constitute only 7% of India’s total forests of which 4% are broad-leaved forest and 3% are coniferous forests.
+In this way 97% of total forests of the country are broad-leaved and only 3% of the total forests are coniferous forests.